rails/rails/guides/source/configuring.md

 `config.action_view` includes a small number of configuration settings:

+#### `config.action_view.html_assertions`

+Controls which set of assertions are available to test blocks within `ActionView::TestCase` classes.

+When set to `:rails_dom_testing`, tests will have access to assertions provided by the [rails-dom-testing](https://github.com/rails/rails-dom-testing) gem.

+When set to `:capybara`, tests will have access to assertions provided by the [capybara](https://rubydoc.info/github/teamcapybara/capybara/master/Capybara/Minitest/Assertions) gem.

+When set to `:none`, tests won't include any built-in assertions.

+Defaults to `:rails_dom_testing`.

 #### `config.action_view.cache_template_loading`

 Controls whether or not templates should be reloaded on each request.
 Defaults to `!config.enable_reloading`.